xaunvih/webpack-load-ondemand/README.md

 ### Webpack 04

-For some reasons, we still have to maintain basecode used `webpack` 04.
-So, We come up with another solution.
-That is we can create one plugin to tap on compile time.
-This purpose is to customize `jsonpScriptSrc` of webpack to return edited assest path.
+We still have to maintain with `webpack` 04.
+Fortunately, We come up with another solution which is created plugin to tap on COMPILE time.
+Its purpose is to customize `jsonpScriptSrc` of webpack to return adjusted assest path.

 ```js
 const assert = require('assert');